Section 118.145. Admission to high school.

 (1) The school board of a district operating high school grades shall determine the minimum standards for admission to high school.

-(4) The school board of a school district operating high school grades shall allow a pupil enrolled in a private school or a pupil enrolled in a home-based educational program (commonly referred to as home-schooling), who has met the standards for admission to high school under sub.
+(4) The school board of a school district operating high school grades shall allow a pupil enrolled in a private school who has met the standards for admission to high school under sub.
 (1), to take up to 2 courses during each school semester if the pupil resides in the school district in which the public school is located and if the school board determines that there is sufficient space in the classroom.

-Since January, 1998, a school district has been required, space permitting, to admit a private school student or a home-schooled student to take up to two courses per semester in the high school of the district in which the student is a resident.
+Since January, 1998, a school district has been required, space permitting, to admit a private school student to take up to two courses per semester in the high school of the district in which the student is a resident.
 Students must satisfy the high school admission standards of the school district.

 - Pupils may take core courses such as math and science or non-core courses such as art and music.